Elegiac couplet: Roman elegy

 Cornelius Gallus, an important statesman of this period, was also regarded by the ancients as a great elegist, but, except for a few lines, his work has been lost.

 Elegy in the Augustan Age

-The form reached its zenith with the collections of Tibullus and Propertius and several collections of Ovid (the Amores, Heroides, Tristia, and Epistulae ex Ponto).
+The form reached its zenith with the collections of Tibullus and Propertius and several collections of Ovid (the Amores, Ars Amatoria, Heroides, Tristia, and Epistulae ex Ponto).
 The vogue of elegy during this time is seen in the so-called 3rd and 4th books of Tibullus.
-Many poems in these books were clearly not written by Tibullus but by others, perhaps part of a circle under Tibullus' patron Mesalla.
-Notable in this collection are the poems of Sulpicia, among the few surviving works by Classical Latin female poets.
+Many poems in these books were clearly not written by Tibullus but by others, perhaps part of a circle under Tibullus' patron Messalla.
+Notable in this collection are the poems of Sulpicia, thought to be the only surviving work by a Classical Latin female poet.
+The six elegiac poems of Lygdamus in the collection are thought by some to be an anonymous early work by Ovid, though other scholars attribute them to an imitator of Ovid who may have lived in a much later period.

 Through these poets—and in comparison with the earlier Catullus—it is possible to trace specific characteristics and evolutionary patterns in the Roman form of the verse: